washington-leadership-academy/wla/README.md

+# Washington Leadership Academy
+A custom Squarespace website for washingtonleadershipacademy.org

 # Gulp Init Squarespace

 A boilerplate for working with Gulp and Squarespace.
 This repo makes it easy to write Less CSS (the up-to-date JavaScript version, not the Squarespace version) and ES6 (using Babel for transpiling) for your Squarespace project; it also ships with some Squarespace specific utility functions.